 (E) The verification team shall revise the sampling plan to describe tasks completed by the verification team as information becomes available and potential issues emerge with material misstatement or nonconformance with the requirements of this article.

 (F) The verification body shall retain the sampling plan in paper, electronic, or other format for a period of not less than ten years following the submission of each verification statement.
-The sampling plan shall be made available to ARB upon request.
+The sampling plan shall be made available to CARB upon request.

 (G) The verification body shall retain all material received, reviewed, or generated to render a verification statement for a reporting entity for no less than ten years.
 The documentation must allow for a transparent review of how a verification body reached its conclusion in the verification statement.